 Generating an SSH Key for GitLab

-GitKraken uses your local SSH Config from SSH Defaults to fetch and push unless you set up a GitLab-specific SSH key, or enable your local SSH Agent.
+Note 📝 - GitKraken uses your SSH key defined in Preferences SSH for git operations unless you set up a GitLab-specific SSH key, or enable your local SSH Agent.

-Once your GitLab account has been connected to GitKraken, you may easily generate an SSH key and add it to your GitLab account from Preferences Authentication.
+Once your GitLab account has been connected to GitKraken, you may easily generate an SSH key and add it to your GitLab account from Preferences Integrations.

 Click the magic button and watch what used to be 8 steps be complete in one.